CS171/2015-cs171-homework/hw3/README.md

 ===
 *This homework is due on Friday, March 27th 2015, 11:59 pm*

 In this homework assignment you will create an interactive visualization using [D3.js](http://d3js.org).
-While the previous homework assignments were about iterating on one single visualization, the goal of this homework is to connect several pieces into an interactive multiple, coordinated views (MCV) system.
+While the previous homework assignments were about iterating on a single visualization, the goal of this homework is to connect several pieces into an interactive multiple, coordinated views (MCV) system.
 You will implement some of the principles introduced in the ["Interaction" lecture](http://cm.dce.harvard.edu/2015/02/24028/L08/screen_H264MultipleHighLTH-16x9.shtml).

 For this assignment you will use data from the United Nations [MY World 2015](http://www.myworld2015.org/?page=about-my-world) vote project.
-MY World is a global survey commissioned by the UN Millenium Project.
+MY World is a global survey commissioned by the UN Millennium  Project.
 It aims to capture people's opinions, priorities, and views on major issues, so that global leaders can be informed as they begin the process of defining the new development agenda for the world.
 Individuals are asked which six of sixteen possible issues they think would make the most difference to their lives.
 The sixteen issues are based on the priorities expressed by poor people in previous research and polling exercises.
 They cover the existing Millennium Development Goals and add issues of sustainability, security, governance and transparency.
 The data is collected using the [MY World webpage](http://www.myworld2015.org/), text messages, and printed surveys.

 You will build a system that allows interactive selection of time slices of the poll data from the years 2012 and 2013.
 For the selected time period, the visualization will show the amount of votes per priority/choice from the poll data in addition to a histogram of participant's age for the given selection.
-The image below and **[this Youtube video](http://youtu.be/Hlc4bGhgbKU)** show the (interactive) final product:
+The image below and **[this YouTube video](http://youtu.be/Hlc4bGhgbKU)** show the (interactive) final product:
 <p align="center">
     <img src="img/goal_hw.png" width="600"/>
 </p>